fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-15-diy-4g-broadband.md

 ## Hardware
 First, you will need one of these two options:
-1. a built in LTE modem (and SIM card slot) OR
+1. a router with a built in LTE modem (and SIM card slot) OR
-2. an older router which can support an LTE dongle modem, plugged into the USB slot of the router.
+2. an older "dumb" router which can support an LTE dongle modem, plugged into the USB slot of the router.

-Lets start with the easier option, option 1.
+Lets take a closer look at both options...

+### 1. Easy option: Router with a built in LTE modem

 There are several LTE routers out there, but one I have heard good things about is this [TP-Link one on Amazon](http://www.amazon.co.uk/dp/B016ZWXYXG/ref=cm_sw_r_tw_dp_x_imiPybQ6E4TDW).
-That is a pretty standard, carrier unlocked, router which also gives you wireless N connectivity to the devices in your home.
-It also has support for unscrewing those rabbit ear antennas, to pop in your own at a later stage (we will discuss this later on...).
+That TP-Link router is a pretty standard, carrier unlocked, router which also gives you wireless N connectivity to the devices in your home.
+It also is **extensible** in that it has external antennas on the back, which is good, so you have the option to pop in your own at a later stage _(we will discuss this later on...)_.

+### 2. "Dumb" router which has a USB slot, but not an LTE/4G modem built in

+So lets talk about a common case, where you might have one or more old routers lying around gathering dust at home.
+For example, your old Vodafone DSL router (Huawei HG556a).
+Did you know that you could reflash that router with an open-source firmware, such as OpenWRT, and turn it into a pretty powerful 4G capable device.
+Even if you don't have one, you can get them [on eBay](http://www.ebay.ie/sch/i.html?_from=R40&_trksid=p2050601.m570.l1313.TR0.TRC0.H0.XHuawei+HG556a.TRS0&_nkw=Huawei+HG556a&_sacat=0) for less than €20.

+There are a number of routers you can fit into this category, and the hardware list is [detailed here on the ofmodemsandmen website](http://www.ofmodemsandmen.com/supported.html).
+That site contains a special modified build of OpenWRT, called **ROOter**, which includes the needed drivers and built in scripts to support plugging in a USB modem and connecting automatically to your 4G network.
+The main guys who develop the firmware are a friendly bunch of farmers in Australia (I shit you not).
+They have done a great job of adding an extra 'Modem' section to the standard OpenWRT web UI, and this lets you configure things like the APN, send and recieve SMS messages.